Fiesta Tableware Company: Fiesta

 Homer Laughlin began producing the popular and colorful Fiesta line of dinnerware in 1936.
 Fiesta dinnerware continued to be produced through the late 1960s, with a number of new colors offered before the entire line was phased out in 1973.
 Fiesta was re-introduced by the company in 1986 and remains in production.
 The new Fiesta line contains a number of shapes produced from the original molds, although with the change to a fully vitrified (harder) clay body, some modifications to the molds were required which resulted in slight changes to the shape from the original design.
-Where no modifications were required, the greater shrinkage of the contemporary clay during firing results in the final object being of slightly smaller size then when directly compared to an example of original vintage production.
-As well many completely new shapes designed for modern day use have been created.
-Like the original line, the current day production features an evolving number of glaze colors.
+Where no modifications were required, the greater shrinkage of the contemporary clay during firing results in the final object being of slightly smaller size than when directly compared to an example of original vintage production.
+As well many completely new shapes designed for modern-day use have been created.
+Like the original line, the current production features an evolving number of glaze colors.

-Other Retail Lines
+Other retail lines

 In addition to Fiesta, two other lines of colorful dinnerware in bright, solid-colored glazes were introduced in the 1930s.
 Harlequin was introduced in 1938 as a less expensive alternative to Fiesta and was commissioned by and sold exclusively at Woolworth's stores.
 The third line of bright solid color ware produced by Homer Laughlin during that era was Riviera dinnerware [1938], which is distinctive for its triple-scalloped corners on a square shape.
 Riviera was available in red, yellow, light green, mauve blue, ivory [during the war] and occasionally cobalt blue.
 Production of Riviera ended circa 1948–49.
-Harlequin was produced until 1964 and was briefly reintroduced in 1979 for the Woolworth company's 100 year anniversary.
+Harlequin was produced until 1964 and was briefly reintroduced in 1979 for the Woolworth company's 100-year anniversary.

-Epicure, a line based on popular colors and shapes of the 1950s was introduced in 1955, and was designed by a student of Russel Wright.
+Epicure, a line based on popular colors and shapes of the 1950s was introduced in 1955 and was designed by a student of Russel Wright.

 Wright's own dinnerware lines were made by Homer Laughlin rival, Steubenville Pottery in nearby Steubenville, Ohio.
-Epicure today is a sought after collectible, but it was not well received when introduced and was dropped only 1 year after its debut.
+Epicure today is a sought-after collectible, but it was not well received when introduced and was dropped only one year after its debut.

 Golden Wheat Line, Homer-Laughlin Company produced the Golden Wheat line between 1949 and 1966.
 These pieces were added to Duz Detergent boxes as an enticement to buyers.
 These dishes feature a center picture of wheat bending in the wind, with a trim on the edge in 22k gold.